 The Ultimate Starter Keyboard

 If you are currently taking lessons and don’t already have a piano or keyboard at home, this is the perfect place to start.
-Currently priced at just $40, it is at the far opposite end of the piano spectrum from a Steinway grand.
-But, it is lightweight, has an impressive 61- keys, and is extremely easy to store just about anywhere, such as under a bed.
+As with my previous recommendation, it is lightweight, has 61- keys, and is extremely easy to store just about anywhere, such as under a bed.

 The Lowest Cost Full Keyboard Set

 For most keyboards, you will need to either set them on your own furniture or purchase a stand separately.
 This keyboard set comes with it all: keyboard stand, music stand (for books and sheet music), bench to sit, and even headphones so you don’t bother your family.
 All for $129.

 The keyboard itself is a step up from the Plixio above, but is definitely not the quality of the Casio below.
 All in all, it is a good middle ground between the two and has all the accessories you need in the same box.